 Follow us at Twitter.com/SouthernPigskin.
 Become a fan at the SouthernPigskin.com Facebook Page

-Here is my weekly review of the SEC action:
+Here is my weekly review of the SEC action from week 12:

 Updated Bowl Projections:

 BCS National Championship Game: Georgia Vs Notre Dame

 Capital One Bowl: LSU Vs Northwestern

 Outback Bowl: Florida Vs Michigan

 Gator Bowl: South Carolina Vs Michigan State